-LanVision has no significant obligations for capital resources, other than as noted in note 6 to the financial statements included herein.
-Capital expenditures for property and equipment in 2005 are not expected to exceed \$1,500,000 (including leasehold improvements of which \$326,000 was provided by the landlord as a lease incentive).
+LanVision has no significant obligations for capital resources, other than as noted in note 7 to the financial statements included herein.
+Capital expenditures for property and equipment in 2005 are not expected to exceed \$1,500,000 (including leasehold improvements of which \$326,000 was provided by the landlord as a lease incentive, and \$267,000 of capitalized equipment leases).

 Over the last several years, LanVision's revenues were less than its internal plans.
 However, during the same period, LanVision has expended significant amounts for capital expenditures, product research and development, support and consulting expenses and debt repayments.
-This resulted in significant net cash outlays over the last five years.
-Although LanVision reduced staffing levels and related expenses during the period 2001 - 2004, it was able to improve operating results in years 2001 - 2003 when compared to the period 1996 - 2000.
-However, the stringent expense controls and reduced staffing, caused by the necessity to retire the 1998 long-term debt, hampered the growth of revenues during the last three years.
+This resulted in significant net cash outlays over the prior five fiscal years.
+Although LanVision reduced staffing levels and related expenses during the period 2001 - 2004, it was able to improve operating results in years 2001 - 2003 when compared to the period 1996 - - 2000.
+However, the stringent expense controls and reduced staffing, caused by the necessity to retire the 1998 long-term debt, hampered the growth of revenues during the fiscal years 2001 through 2004.
 Accordingly, to continue to achieve increasing revenues and profitability, it is necessary for the Company to significantly increase sales and marketing expenses and research and development expenses for new products in fiscal 2005.
 The Company believes that this strategic initiative to expand sales and marketing should produce improved results in 2005 and beyond as the expanded sales and marketing efforts begin to produce results.
 However, there can be no assurance LanVision will be able to do so.

-At July 31, 2005, LanVision had cash of \$4,167,521.
-Under the terms of its loan agreement, as amended, LanVision has agreed to maintain a minimum cash balance of \$2,000,000 through the earlier of the repayment or maturity of the loan on July 31, 2007.
+At October 31, 2005, LanVision had cash of \$3,149,633.
+Under the terms of its loan agreement, as amended, LanVision has agreed to maintain a minimum cash balance equal to the balance of the long-term debt (currently \$2,000.000) through the earlier of the repayment or maturity of the loan on July 31, 2007.
 The current loan can be repaid at any time without penalty.

-LanVision has carefully monitored operating expenses during the last five fiscal years.
+LanVision has carefully monitored operating expenses during the last five years.
 Notwithstanding the current levels of revenues and operating profit, for the foreseeable future, LanVision will need to continually assess its revenue prospects compared to its then current expenditure levels.
 If it does not appear likely that revenues will increase, it may be necessary to reduce operating expenses or raise cash through additional borrowings, the sale of assets, or other equity financing.
 Certain of these actions will require current lender approval.
 However, there can be no assurance LanVision will be successful in any of these efforts.
 If it is necessary to significantly reduce operating expenses, this could have an adverse effect on future operating performance.

 LanVision believes that its present cash position, combined with cash generation currently anticipated from operations, will be sufficient to meet anticipated cash requirements during the remainder of fiscal year 2005.
+However, continued expansion of the company in 2006 will require additional resources.
+The company may need to refinance its current debt, obtain an additional infusion of capital, or a combination of both, depending on the extent of the expansion of the company.
+However, there can be no assurance LanVision will be able to do so.